alekseyl/nested_select/README.md

 That means in case when nesting selects based on belongs_to reflections, you'll need to select their foreign keys **EXPLICITLY!**

-## will not work with ar_lazy_preload
-Right now it will not work with ar_lazy_preload gem. nested_select relies on the includes_values definition of a relation.
-If you are doing it in a lazy way, there weren't any explicit includes, that means it will not extract any nested selection.

 ```ruby
 class Avatar < ApplicationRecord
   belongs_to user